Please forgive temporary problems with photos.

 If the hubs have been run loose they may be too worn out to stay tight.
 The hubs are made of softer metal than the axles.
 In extreme cases, the axle splines may also be worn.
 Now you need new axles too.
 It's much less expensive to fix small problems than wait until they become big problems.
 If the nut will not tighten, you might be able to fix a loose hub with shim material.
 SEE BELOW.

-Tools Needed: Tin Snips, Grease, Beer(in a can), and a box of Bandaids.
+Tools Needed: Tin Snips, Grease, Beer(in a can), maybe several cans, and a box of Bandaids.

 1—Drink a beer–save the can.

-2—Cut thin strips from the aluminum can to fit grooves in axle.
+2—Cut thin strips from the aluminum can to fit grooves in the axle.

-3—Glue strips in axle splines with a dab of axle grease.
+3—Glue aluminum strips into axle splines with a dab of axle grease.

 4—Use bandaids to fix sliced fingers.

-5—Start hub into splines and tighten axle nut.
+5—Start hub into splines and tighten axle nut to 425 ft. lbs.

 6—Check axle nut torque frequently and retighten until hub stays tight.